Introduction

 Business owners extracting profits via dividends should revisit their remuneration strategies to avoid unexpected liabilities.

-Essential Tax Planning Tips for UK SMEs in 2025
+Essential Tax Planning Tips for UK SMEs

 1. Use the Right Business Structure